-The fair value of warrants have been estimated using the Black-Scholes option pricing model and this value has been presented as a separate component of shareholders' equity.
-The range of assumptions used for the valuation of warrants during fiscal 2020 is as follows.
+The fair value of warrants were estimated using the Black-Scholes option pricing model and this value has been presented as a separate component of shareholders' equity.
+The range of assumptions used for the valuation of warrants during fiscal 2020 was as follows: expected life of 3.0 years; expected volatility of 91%; risk-free interest rate of 1.70%; and, a dividend yield of nil.

-Expected life in years 3.0

-Expected volatility 91%

-Risk-free interest rate 1.70%

-Dividend yield Nil